PhD in Curriculum and Instruction, minor in Latin American, Caribbean and Iberian Studies, 2010.

 I am interested in epistemological and philosophical questions, as they relate to the politics of schooling and of teacher education.
 My background allows me to engage in interdisciplinary, comparative and international perspectives, particularly with a focus in Latin America.

-Goulding, C., Walter, M., & Friedrich, D. (Under Review).
+Goulding, C., Walter, M., & Friedrich, D. (In Press).
 Pedagogy, Torture, Exhibition: A Curricular Palimpsest.
 Journal of Curriculum and Pedagogy.

 Friedrich, D. (2011).
 The Memoryscape in Buenos Aires: Re-presentation, Pedagogy and Memory.
 Journal of Curriculum Theorizing, 27(3), 171-189.